MonitorAmbientLight/mal-master/README.md

 ## Software download
 ### Image for Raspberry Pi

-Please download the MAL Image that fits for you needs from the [mal-images folder](/mal-images) folder.
+Please download the MAL image that fits for you needs from the [mal-images](/mal-images) folder.
+The image will be used to install it onto a SD card.
 The naming scheme is as follows:

 mal-image_[TV-SIZE]-inch.exe

 > **For example:** If you have a display with a diagonal size of 40 inch you will need the image with the name **mal-image_40-inch.exe**